 Applications can only be made online via the online MET Application Portal located here:

 First time applicants will need to create an account.
+Please read the education grants policy below before applying.

-Applications close on 30 April 2024.
+Applications close on 30 April 2026.

 For any online processing issues contact the Maori Education Trust by phone 04 586 7971 or email

-Persons who qualify for an education grant:
+1. Persons who qualify for an education grant:

 (a) Registered Owners or descendants of Registered Owners.